Matrix-product operator dualities in integrable lattice models: MPO transformed lattice models---general observations

-The logarithmic derivative of an MPO with MPO inverse is local.
-To see this, we further assume that the MPO tensor depends (differentiably) on a parameter $t$: $A=A_t$, and for all $t$ there is an inverse MPO described by the tensor $B_t$.
-We have that the operator
+For the next result, we further assume that the MPO tensor depends (differentiably) on a parameter $t$: $A=A_t$, and for all $t$ there is an inverse MPO described by the tensor $B_t$.
+Then we have that the logarithmic derivative of an MPO with MPO inverse is local.
+More precisely we have: \begin{shaded} \begin{result}[Generator of local charges] Given the above assumptions, we have that the operator

 is a sum of terms, where each term is at most $(2n_0+1)$-local.
-Here $n_0$ is the nilpotency length associated with the $A$-$B$ transfer matrix at the fixed time $t$.
+Here $n_0$ is the nilpotency length associated with the $A$-$B$ transfer matrix at the fixed time $t$.\end{result}\end{shaded} Finally, we give a useful lemma that shows that there are no non-trivial MPO with MPO inverse where the extended $R$-matrix automatically solves the (unmodified) RLL relation.\begin{shaded} \begin{result}[MPO triviality when $N$ annihilates the dominant left-right eigenvectors] Suppose that the decomposition in \cref{sec:ABtransfer} satisfies